 The dry, cooler weather has firmly returned to north Vietnam making November one of the best months to visit.
 The central regions are receiving the lion’s share of the rain with stormy weather a possibility at times.
 In the far south it’s a different story with blue skies and sunshine ensuring that the beaches of Phu Quoc, Phan Thiet & Mui Ne are back to their best, a situation that will remain for the coming six months.
 Good conditions for adventure activities continue in the mountains of the north and also return to the Central Highlands.

-By now the hot and wet summer is becoming a distant memory in the north with some of the best conditions of the year.
+By November the hot and wet summer is becoming a distant memory in the north and the region is now enjoying some of the best conditions of the year.
 Temperatures remain moderate and the little rain there is becomes infrequent and light (avg temp: 24°C).

 In the far north the weather in the mountainous regions of Mu Cang Chai, Sapa and Ha Giang is dry and clear promising some of the best trekking conditions of the year.
 November is also considered to be one of the best months to experience a junk cruise on Halong Bay.